paul105/test-example/README.md

 A small example of how to test your Tornado app and display the current build status and test coverage inside the README file on GitHub.

+The only function of the server is to display the current Bitcoin exchange rates to other currencies.
+The data is taken off [blockchain.info API](https://blockchain.info/api/exchange_rates_api)